 The Central Ohio Hospital Council periodically conducts an analysis of the combined community benefit provided by the Franklin County hospital systems.
-The 2019 community benefit report, “Building a Healthier Community Together,” shows:
+The 2021 community benefit report, “Investing in a Healthier Central Ohio,” shows:

-Franklin County’s not-for-profit hospitals provided $647.7 million in total community benefit in 2017.
+Franklin County’s not-for-profit hospitals provided more than $763 million in total community benefit in 2019.
 These community benefit activities include:

 - Educating the next generation of health professionals and conducting research into new healthcare innovations.
-In 2017, spending in these areas totaled $247.2 million, an increase of 16% over 2013.
+In 2019, spending in these areas totaled $248.8 million.

 - Investing in community health improvement activities and providing health services that would otherwise not be available.
-In 2017, spending in these areas totaled $29.5 million, an increase of 42% over 2013.
+In 2019 spending in these areas totaled $21.4 million.